udacity/ipnd-webcasts/Stage_3/2015-09-29-List_Comprehensions/README.md

 * furthest to the left is the name of the variable we store the result of the list comprehension into: `numbers`

-* the square brackets ([ ]) are the usual syntax we use to indicate an empty list.
+* the square brackets ( [ ] ) are the usual syntax we use to indicate an empty list.
 By have the for-loop inside it, we are basically telling python "whatever the result of this for-loop is, it should go into a list"

-* the `i` furthest to the left within the square square brackets is the variable that we are telling python to store in the list we are building.
-We can manipulate the value of whatever `i` is to how we would like to add it to the list -- we can store `i-1`, `i**2`, even store `i` into a list like this `[i]`!
+* the `i` furthest to the left within the square brackets is the variable that we are telling python to store in the list we are building.
+We can manipulate the value of whatever `i` is to how we would like to add it to the list -- we can store `i-1`, `i**2`, even store `i` into a list like this `[i]` to create a list of lists!

 * We don't need to use `i` per se -- `i` is just the variable name we give for the element that we are looking at in the for-loop, which is exactly the same syntax as it always is.